hectorC/Android_spcmic_recorder/README.md

 | **Exports missing** | Check `/Documents/spcmicRecorder/Exports/` (not the recordings directory). |

 ## Known issues
 - Sometimes the USB connection fails and audio will present crackling in all or some of the channels.
 This can be detected while monitoring in a quiet place at 0dB gain and observing the level meters.
-If the levels look abmormaly loud then stop monitoring, disconnect and reconnect the spcmic and test monitoring again
+If the levels look abnormally loud (peaking mid-way in the meter) then stop monitoring, disconnect and reconnect the spcmic and test monitoring again

 ## Roadmap